alpheios-project/embed-lib/README.md

       disableTextSelection:  can be used to disable default browser text selection behavior (not recommended) Optional.
                              Default: false
+      textLangCode:          Can be used to specify which language should be used for lookups from the toolbar Optional.
+                             Default: null
       overrideHelp:          Set this to true if you want to replace the Alpheios default help function with your own.
                              Optional.
                              Default: false